absolute-community/docker-absoluted/README.md

 Quick Start
 -----------

-1. Create a `dashd-data` volume to persist the dashd blockchain data, should exit immediately.
+1. Create a `absoluted-data` volume to persist the dashd blockchain data, should exit immediately.
 The `dashd-data` container will store the blockchain when the node container is recreated (software upgrade, reboot, etc):

         docker volume create --name=dashd-data
         docker run -v dashd-data:/dash --name=dashd-node -d \